kas1330/Responsive-Portfolio/README.md

 5. Added a form to the contact page.
 6. Added placeholder images on the portfolio page.
 I was not sure what these images were supposed to be, so I made them links to 2 different repositories on my github.
 I would have linked more, and I can in the future, but at the moment those are the only two real projects (not examples) on my github.
 7. Cannot get portfolio page pictures to display 2 across on smaller screens, I though "col-xs-6" should do this
-7. Updated my bio to be accurate info+lorem ipsum.
+8. Updated my bio to be accurate info+lorem ipsum.
+9. I added a background image on the css page, but I can't figure out how to get white space around the text